pydpll/errorutils/README.md

 ## Usage

 To use Errorutils in your project, you first need to import it.
-It's init funtion will make the custom formatter accessible through normal logrus entries.
+Its init function will make the custom formatter accessible through normal logrus entries.

 ```go
 package myPackage